-My father, Karim, is an Ismaili and his father (my grandfather), Sultan, came to the Belgian Congo in the 1950s with his brothers Badhur and Sadru.
-They were among the first Ismailis to come to the Belgian Congo.
+My father and his father (my grandfather), Sultan, came to the Belgian Congo in the 1950s with his brothers Badhur and Sadru.
+They were among the first Indian Ismailis (Nizari) to come to the Belgian Congo.
 Sultan later became president of the Ismaili Territorial Council of Zaire.

 She remembers the house she lived in.
 Recently, we drove passed the house and it broke her heart to see that part of town looking so derelict and abandoned.
 There are now tons of shops and people that flood the streets, a chaos that never existed when she lived there.

 She left in a military plane in the 60s after independence with my dad and his sister and brother.
 They weren’t even 5 years old.